 Moto Sushi Bar

-Down a quiet side street off the not-so-quiet Ponsonby Road is Coroco, serving new-style Japanese cuisine in a cosy, yet contemporary setting.
+Down a quiet side street off the not-so-quiet Ponsonby Road is the up-scale Cocoro, serving new-style Japanese cuisine in a cosy, yet contemporary setting.
 The restaurant places importance on providing an “Ichi-go Ichi-e” experience, in essence meaning “treasure every encounter, for it will never recur.”
 A range of menus are on offer—a degustation course, sushi sashimi course, signature course as well as an à la carte option.
 This is fine dining at its best.

-Image Credit: Lydia Arnold, Jaiden Bhaga, Lauren Matilda Matthews Andrew Wilson at Ebisu, Katsuya, &Sushi
+Image credit: Tanto Japanese Dining, Lydia Arnold, Jaiden Bhaga, Lauren Matilda Matthews, Andrew Wilson at Ebisu, Katsuya, &Sushi